-The Company recognises a deferred tax asset ("DTA") in respect of unutilised trading losses incurred by the company.
+The Company recognises a deferred tax asset ("DTA") in respect of unutilised trading losses incurred by the Company.

-Further DTA's are held by the Company as a result of IFRS to SII valuation differences, which is consistent with the methodology prescribed in Article 15 of the Delegated Regulation.

-The valuation adjustments recognised under SII for certain assets and liabilities creates additional temporary differences under IAS12 principles, which give rise to a larger DTA under SII compared to IFRS.
-This is mainly caused by the valuation difference of technical provisions (see section D.2) and intangible assets (see section D.1.1.8).
+The value of the DTA in the financial statements is different to the SII value, which is calculated consistent with the methodology prescribed in Article 15 of the Delegated Regulation.
+This is because the adjustments recognised under SII create additional temporary differences under IAS12 principles, which give rise to a larger DTA under SII compared to IFRS.

 The recognition of the DTA is subject to a degree of estimation and judgment.
 As there are no external market observable / comparable valuations, an internal valuation model is used.
-The level of DTA recognised is modelled with reference to probability weighted expected future taxable profits of the Company, current legislation regarding restrictions on the future use of trading losses as well as the expected unwind of IFRS to SII temporary differences.
-Key inputs into the internal valuation model includes future sales volumes, expenses and the projected run off of the 30 June 2021 in-force book of business.
+The level of DTA recognised is modelled with reference to probability weighted expected future taxable profits of the Company and the wider UK Group, current legislation regarding restrictions on the future use of trading losses as well as the expected unwind of IFRS to SII temporary differences.
+Key inputs into the internal valuation model includes future sales volumes, expenses and the projected run off of the 30 June 2022 in-force book of business.
 The Company has recognised all of its DTA's in respect of unutilised trading losses and valuation differences.
 There are no unrecognised DTA's.